The South Coast Doctoral Training Partnership guide to becoming a placement host

 A student cannot be placed with their current supervisors or research team or in their home department.

-Although the skills and networks you develop may be helpful for a student’s PhD as well as future careers, they cannot use the placement to generate data for their PhD or use their PhD fieldwork site as their placement.
+Although the skills and networks developed may be helpful for a student’s PhD as well as their future career, they cannot use the placement to generate data for their PhD or use their PhD fieldwork site as their placement.

 When is the best time to approach the SCDTP Research in Practice Team about my organisation’s placement opportunities?